Michael Bonitatibus, ’79, has been named chair of the Buffalo State College Foundation Board of Directors for 2018–2019.

 His leadership of the highly successful “Endowing the Future” scholarship campaign at Buffalo State not only raised more than $10 million for endowments but also gave birth to the college’s legacy giving group, the Peterson Society.
 The society currently has more than 340 members who have made planned gifts to the college.

-James P. Lombardo Jr. ’95, is vice president, senior portfolio manager, and financial advisor at Morgan Stanley in New York City.
+James P. Lombardo Jr. ’95, is Managing Director of Clear Ocean Capital Advisors with Ameriprise Financial Services LLC in New York City.
 In 2010, he established the James P. Lombardo Sr. Award for Excellence that benefits Buffalo State art students.
 Lombardo also is involved with several community organizations including the Lymphoma Research Foundation, Volunteers of America, and a private foundation he and his sister developed in honor of their late father, James P. Lombardo Sr.

 Aurora Schunk, staff representative, has served as the assistant director of the Civic and Community Engagement Office (formerly Volunteer and Service-Learning Center) for six years.
 Prior to this, she completed a term of service with the local AmeriCorps ABLE and was enlisted in the 107th Airlift Wing of the Air National Guard.
 She currently serves as the co-chair of the Board of Directors for the Young Nonprofit Professionals Network (YNPN) Greater Buffalo chapter and as the associate director of the Western New York Service-Learning Coalition steering committee.